-- Assessing a finance charge and/or late fee to delinquent accounts. - Not releasing diplomas or transcripts until all accounts with the university (including parking fines, library fines, residence hall fines, and business office and bookstore bills) have been settled. - Placing a student's account with a third party collection agency.
+- Assessing a finance charge and/or late fee to delinquent accounts. - Not releasing diplomas or transcripts until all accounts with the university (including parking fines, library fines, residence hall fines, and student account bills) have been settled. - Placing a student's account with a third party collection agency.